alanlorenzetti/halo_atlas/shiny_hsal_atlas/home_about_help_prototypes.md

     -   **RNA-Seq TP1-4 (-):** Normalized read depth tracks for the RNA-Seq experiment (negative strand) sampled from four consecutive time points of a growth curve **(**TP1: early exponential growth phase; TP2: mid-exponential growth phase; TP3: late exponential growth phase; TP4: stationary phase).
 Mean of three replicates;

-    -   The user can choose whether raw or log-transformed read depth are displayed by unchecking/checking the box located at the top of the genome browser window; it is also possible to customize each track by clicking on the right-hand size gear button.
+    -   The user can choose whether raw or log-transformed read depth is displayed by unchecking/checking the box located at the top of the genome browser window; it is also possible to customize each track by clicking on the right-hand size gear button.

 -   **COG information:** Information collected from the [clusters of orthologous genes (COG)](https://www.ncbi.nlm.nih.gov/research/cog/) database [(Galperin, et al., 2021)](https://pubmed.ncbi.nlm.nih.gov/33167031/);